brutuscat2/BrutusPanel/README.md

 Installation: <br />
 1. Install RemoteToolKit <br />
 2. Install our RTK module into the modules folder of RemoteToolKit <br />
 3. Start your server, a unique hash will be generated when you type /bp hash.
-This will only be generated once.
+This will only be generated once. <br />
 4. Copy all of the control panel files over to your web server. <br />
 5. Go to the webserver's domain/IP, follow all setup proceedures